jpallagrosi/jamfTips/Utilities/Inception/README.md

 It is nicer for the end user to also deploy a configuration profile for the Login Item.
 This will suppress the notification.

-Always up for suggestions.
-Please log an issue or pull request.
+Always up for suggestions and feedback.
+Please log an issue or pull request if you have any.